2021 Best Ways to Fix Windows Explorer Needs To Restart

 Step 3: Windows system will start to check the memory in the Windows Memory Diagnostics Tool.

 Step 4: After check finish, go to Task Manager to close the programs to clear the RAM.

 Step 1: Go to File Explorer and click View Tab.

 Step 2: Choose Options, and tick Always shows icons, never thumbnail option from the View tab.

 Step 3: Then, untick the Display file icon on the thumbnails option.

 Step 4: Tap OK to confirm changes.

-If the above-mentioned two troubleshooting couldn’t work to get rid of the Windows Explorer needed to restart error, if the problem persists, follow below two parts to get a hint on how to fix the issue.
+If the above-mentioned three troubleshooting couldn’t work to get rid of the Windows Explorer needed to restart error, if the problem persists, follow below two parts to get a hint on how to fix the issue.

 Part 1: Windows Explorer Is Not Responding